Scott-Borecki/rails-engine/README.md

 [![Stargazers][stars-badge]][stars-url]
 [![Issues][issues-badge]][issues-url]

-Rails Engine is an API to access resources from an Ecommerce database.
-This API uses both RESTful and non-RESTful endpoints.
+Rails Engine is a built-from-scratch API that accesses resources from an Ecommerce database using RESTful and non-RESTful endpoints.

 ## Table of Contents